 Check out the contact information for your local community garden to work out how to get involved as a volunteer.
 Many community gardens hold regular working bees for the curious or the green-fingered.

 Other ways you can get involved

-For other outdoor school activities and programmes check out the Discovery Garden in the Wellington Botanic Garden, and at Otari-Wilton's Bush.
+For outdoor school activities and programmes, check out the Discovery Garden in the Wellington Botanic Garden, and at Otari-Wilton's Bush.

 Education at Wellington Gardens

 In your own garden